 View this post on Instagram

 My mom didn’t just stop at one ceramic Christmas tree.
 Oh no. We exceeded expectations at my house.
 I distinctly remember there being at least five of these ceramic trees at my house in the early 1980s, painted to match the decor in certain rooms.
-I especially remember a beautiful white one with a translucent green glaze and all white lights in our living room.
+I especially remember a beautiful white one with a translucent green glaze and all-white lights in our living room.
 It perfectly matched our pale green velvet couches.

 Mom is gone now, and so are those couches and most of our Christmas decor.
-While I can’t say I would ever want those, ahem, lovely couches back, I surely do wish I knew what happened to those ceramic Christmas trees.
+While I can’t say I would ever want those, ahem, lovely couches back, I sure do wish I knew what happened to those ceramic Christmas trees.